 For approximately twenty years we have had the unique distinction of testing thousands and thousands of patients for food allergies and have received their feedback on how much impact those food allergies have been having on their health.
 The results reported by patients have been overwhelming and profound.
 Most patients discover that they have been unknowingly suffering for years from a food allergy, and they report that the removal of that food from their diet has dramatically improved their health.

-The ingestion of foods does lead to an immune response in the body of a healthy person.
-If a substance in your body is not causing a problem, your body will not form an immune response (make antibodies) against it.
+The ingestion of foods does not lead to an immune response in the body of a healthy person.
+If a substance in your body is not causing a problem, your body will not make antibodies against it.
 However, once the immune system starts to create antibodies against something, it doesn’t usually stop until that substance is gone.
-This is the same for food as it is for a virus or a bacteria.
+This is the same for food as it is for a virus or some bacteria.
 And this immune response leads to a cascade of events that cause inflammation, and will continue to cause inflammation until the trigger is removed.

 Which Foods Should You Test?

-there are many different foods that can be tested, but they should include the majority of the foods in your diet.
-In general, a person should be tested for reactions to at least a hundred different kinds of foods
+Based on your diet, there are different foods that can be tested.
+For example, vegetarians can substitute more vegetables in place of the meats that might be on a particular test panel.
+In all, a person should be tested for reactions to at least a hundred different kinds of foods

 Comprehensive food allergy testing may include testing for reactions to the following:

 - Dairy: cow’s milk, whey, casein, mozzarella cheese, cheddar cheese, cottage cheese, yogurt, goat’s milk

 - Meat and Poultry: beef, chicken, lamb, pork, chicken, turkey, chicken egg white, chicken egg yolk, duck egg